Midas Price Hits $1.36 on Major Exchanges (MIDAS)

 About Midas

-Midas (MIDAS) is a token.
+Midas is a token.
 Midas’ total supply is 2,840,494 tokens and its circulating supply is 2,607,171 tokens.
-Midas’ official message board is blog.midas.investments.
+Midas’ official website is midas.investments.
 The Reddit community for Midas is https://reddit.com/r/midas_community and the currency’s Github account can be viewed here.
 Midas’ official Twitter account is @midas_platform and its Facebook page is accessible here.
-Midas’ official website is midas.investments.
+The official message board for Midas is blog.midas.investments.

-It is usually not presently possible to buy alternative cryptocurrencies such as Midas directly using US dollars.
-Investors seeking to trade Midas should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Midas using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Midas directly using U.S. dollars.
+Investors seeking to trade Midas should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Midas using one of the aforementioned exchanges.

 Receive News & Updates for Midas Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Midas and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.